Are you planning to start a blog? or did you just start a blog and have no idea what things you are supposed to do after starting a blog?

 This would protect your username from being stolen or used by someone else.
 So just create an account on every popular platform there is.

 Also, complete your social media descriptions carefully, use your topic-related keywords in them and add your website links in your bios as well.

 7. Post at least 5 blog posts

 Once your blog is up and running, Make sure to write some posts & promote them.

-Your visitors are not going to show up out of nowhere to see your empty blog.
+Your visitors are not going to show up out of anywhere to see your empty blog.

 Writing some good blog posts & promoting them will bring some audience to your blog, which will motivate you and give you a good headstart.

 Start Collecting e-mails & building your email list from day one.